kyriakopoulouu/Deep-Learning/README.md

 2. Deep Recurrent Neural Networks (RNNs) or Transformers
 3. Deep Reinforcement Learning (DRL)

-For Deep Convolution Neural Networks (CNNs), a dataset for facial emotion recognition was selected from Kaggle.
+1. For Deep Convolution Neural Networks (CNNs), a dataset for Facial Emotion Recognition was selected through  Kaggle.
 This dataset consists of 35,887 images, each 48x48 pixels in grayscale.
 Each image represents a different emtotion.
 The emotions in the images are : angry, disgust, fear, happy, neutral, sad, and surprise.
 We dealt with a multi-class image classification problem involving seven classes.

+2. For Deep Recurrent Neural Networks (RNNs), a dataset for Fake News Detection Analysis was  was selected through Kaggle.
+This dataset contains a collection of 20800 English articles.
+Its structure is (20800.5), i.e. 20800 rows and 5 column-attributes.
+Specifically, the characteristics of the columns include:
+id: unique identifier for a news article
+title: title of news article
+author: author of the news article
+text: the text of the article. may be incomplete
+tag: a tag that marks the article as potentially untrustworthy
+1: unreliable
+0: reliable